Elizabeth Freeman: Connection to W. E. B. Du Bois

 Civil Rights leader and historian W. E. B. Du Bois claimed Freeman as his relative and wrote that she married his maternal great-grandfather, "Jack" Burghardt.
 However, Freeman was 20 years senior to Burghardt, and no record of such a marriage has been found.
-It may have been Freeman's daughter, Betsy Humphrey, who married Burghardt after her first husband, Jonah Humphrey, left the area "around 1811", and after Burghardt's first wife died (c.
+It may have been Freeman's daughter, Betsy Humphrey, who married Burghardt after her first husband, Jonah Humphrey, left the area "around 1811" after Burghardt's first wife died (c.
 1810).
 If so, Freeman would have been Du Bois's step-great-great-grandmother.
 Anecdotal evidence supports Humphrey's marrying Burghardt; a close relationship of some form is likely.